|Appointed Community Members||Designated Agency Partners|

 Judy Hadden created and organized programs, events and activities for families, students, and the community for 16 years as an Arlington school parent.
 In 1999 she joined APCYF and was involved with the Youth Committee which developed the Teen Network Board.
 She coordinated the Teen Network until 2007 and currently serves on the Community Engagement Committee, the READY Coalition, and READY’s parent and community education committee, CAPE.

 After Linda Henderson finished her work with school PTAs, she stayed involved by joining APCYF in December 2001.
-Currently, she is the Co-Chair of APCYF and serves on the Board Development, Assets, and Teen Network Board Committees.
-She also participates in our related organization, the READY Coalition.
+She serves on the Board Development, Assets, and Teen Network Board Committees.
+She also participates in a related organization, READY Coalition.
 She served as co-chair in 2017.

 Anne O’Brien is Deputy Director of the Learning First Alliance where she has been since September 2007.
 Prior to joining the Alliance, she worked for Big Brothers Big Sisters of Southeast Louisiana, helping rebuild the agency after Hurricane Katrina.
 There she managed first the school-based mentoring program and then enrollment and matching for the agency.
 She has also consulted on the development of school-run mentoring programs.
 She also blogs on education issues for Edutopia.